In This Article

 If your relationship has been marked by conflict, turmoil, cheating, and constantly breaking up and getting back together, you don’t have the stability to maintain a healthy relationship during marriage.
-If you are both reliable, dependable, and consistent in your love and concern for each other, it’s time to hit the alter!
+If you are both reliable, dependable, and consistent in your love and concern for each other, it may be time to hit the alter!

 Do You Hold Similar Values and Beliefs?

 Happily married couples have a lot in common.
 Having like-minded views on issues that are important to both of you is the glue that holds a couple together.
 Having similar core beliefs, values, and ethics is associated with marital success and is less associated with marital instability and divorce.

-If you aren’t on the same page regarding issues such as how many children to have, how to spend marital assets, or how much alcohol consumption is too much, it's probably a good idea to stay away from the altar.
+If you aren’t on the same page regarding issues such as how many children to have, how to spend marital assets, or how much alcohol consumption is too much, it's probably a good idea to postpone a trip to the altar.